Embassy of India

 Several yoga and meditation courses and schools are run by local experts.
 International Day of Yoga (IDY) has been regularly celebrated by the Embassy.
 In June 2018 and 2019, IDY was celebrated in Tallinn and Tartu.
 In 2021, International Day of Yoga was celebrated at Kadrioru Park in Tallinn in cooperation with the Art of Living.
 In 2022, as its first cultural activity, the newly opened Resident Mission in Tallinn celebrated IDY in front of Kumu Museum, Kadriorg Park on 18 June in Tallinn and on 19 June in Tartu in the A Le Coq Sports complex.

 Tartu University established in 1632 started Sanskrit studies in 1837.
-While the Oriental Studies Department continues to be in existence, Sanskrit is not taught anymore.
+While the Oriental Studies Department continues to be in existence, Sanskrit is not taught any more.
 Embassy presented many text books and documents including in Pali and Sanskrit.

 An Indian Association of Estonia has been formally constituted on 8 September, 2022.

-There are a few Indian Restaurants (Little India, Matka, Chakra, Maharaja, Ginger, Elevvant, Spice, Banana Leaf, Akbana Indian, etc.) in the capital city.
+There are a few Indian Restaurants (Little India, Matka, Chakra, Maharaja, Ginger, Elevant, Spice, Banana Leaf, Akbana Indian, etc.) in the capital city.
 Some also have their branches in Tartu and other cities of Estonia.

-There are nearly 119 Indian students pursuing studies mainly in postgraduate and doctoral programmes in educational institutions in Estonia.
+As per information provided by the Estonian Government in Dec 2022, there are nearly 119 Indian students pursuing studies mainly in postgraduate and doctoral programmes in educational institutions in Estonia.
 ‘Study in Estonia’ is actively promoting Estonia as a destination for higher education for Indian students.

 The first Resident Mission of India was opened on 28 December, 2021 by Shri Manoj Sharma, Cd’A a. i.
 Shri Ajaneesh Kumar, Ambassador assumed charge of the Mission on 11 March 2022.
 He presented his credentials to H.E.
 Mr. Alar Karis, Hon’ble President of the Republic of Estonia on 26 April, 2022.